janantala/genetic-css-minify/README.md

 There are 2 types of mutation:
 - Mutation split: splits a random node with selectors into multiple nodes with one selector
 - Mutation merge: merges declarations from two nodes into one if it is possible

+### Final state
+There are 2 parameters where you can set when the algorithm stops:
+- @maxGenerations - maximum generations of algorithm
+- @roundOut - maximum generations without fitness improvement

 ### Known bugs: